 Question: Does “total remuneration” include the employer’s PF contribution?

 Section 2(y)(c) explicitly excludes “any contribution paid by the employer to any pension or provident fund” from wages.
-But the question is whether it forms part of total remuneration for the 50% test.
+However, these contributions are included in total remuneration (the denominator for the 50% test).

-Our View: Employer PF contribution is likely part of total remuneration.
+Confirmed Position: Employer PF contribution is part of total remuneration but excluded from wages.

 Question: What about employer NPS contribution?

-The same logic applies.
-Employer NPS contributions are excluded from wages under Section 2(y)(c) (“any pension fund”), but they are part of the total employment cost.
+The same treatment applies.
+Employer NPS contributions are excluded from wages under Section 2(y)(c) (“any pension fund”), but they are part of total remuneration.

 Question: Does employer ESIC contribution count?